Get more straight to your inbox

 I've been working online since 2019 and although it's top of my list, I haven't yet tried working remotely from Africa.
 Friends of mine have warned that the internet and power outages in certain areas can make things spotty but in general, so long as you're not dealing with super heavy files, you should be good to.

-Although there are 54 countries in Africa, as of 2025, only 4 have a digital nomad visa that they offer for remote workers.
+Although there are 54 countries in Africa, as of 2026, only 6 have a digital nomad visa that they offer for remote workers.
+Looking for something else?
+Consider a digital nomad visa in Europe or browse options all around the world.

 Short on time?
 Here's the cheat sheet: